Trump’s immigration offer brings polarized reactions from Dems and GOP

 Republican Whip Steve Scalise called on Democrats to match Trump's willingness to negotiate.

 "The time for political games has long passed.
-Democrats must put their personal dislike of the President aside, end their obstruction, and finally come to the negotiating table.
+Democrats must put their personal dislike of the president aside, end their obstruction, and finally come to the negotiating table.
 It's time Democrats do what is right for the functioning and security of our nation and agree to a deal that opens our government, and includes funding for a border wall and other measures to solve this serious immigration crisis at our southern border," he said in a statement.

-Also on the Republican side, Sen. Susan Collins of Maine said she was "hopeful" a resolution for a "constructive debate" with Democrats.
+Also on the Republican side, Sen. Susan Collins of Maine said she was "hopeful" for a "constructive debate" with Democrats.

 “Compromise is not a sign of weakness — it’s a sign of strength, particularly when hundreds of thousands of families are being harmed.
 The Administration, Senate Republicans, and Democrats must now resolve this stalemate before 800,000 federal workers and their families miss yet another paycheck, and our economy is further damaged,” she said.

-Sen. Mitt Romney, R-Utah, said Trump "put forth a reasonable, good faith proposal that will reopen the government and help secure the border."
+Sen. Mitt Romney, R-Utah, whose views on the president and his policies have fluctuated, said Trump "put forth a reasonable, good faith proposal that will reopen the government and help secure the border."

 He tweeted, "I look forward to voting for it and will work to encourage my Republican and Democratic colleagues to do the same.